-There are sure to be more gorgeous layouts using the collection over the weekend, so make sure you check out the ZPD Facebook Page over the weekend for more inspiration!
+There are more gorgeous layouts using the collection, so make sure you check out the ZPD Facebook Page over the weekend for more inspiration!

 Don’t miss your chance to get this featured designer kit from Megan Turnidge!
 Get this great kit absolutely FREE with your $10 Purchase!

 And on that note, I’m going to leave you to enjoy the rest of your weekend… Thanks so much for reading, and happy scrapping!

 As we are inclined to do on January 1st of each year, I assigned myself a challenge for the year.
 Well, more of a word to focus on throughout the year.